Expert insights for sales, operations, capture, proposal, and marketing pros.

 A strong qualification process means companies can better spend their time capturing high-value opportunities and save money, time, and energy by not pursuing poor-fit opportunities.
 While this makes the company healthier, not all parties benefit from no-go decisions.
 In particular, sales professionals, whose compensation relies on revenue capture, are often disappointed by no-go decisions.
 For this reason, it’s essential to have a well-defined process that makes transparent how decisions are made.

-Moreover, communicating no-go decisions to the team is a crucial art that can help soothe interdepartmental tensions.
+Moreover, communicating no-go decisions to the team is a crucial art that can help soothe company tensions.
 When communicating no-go decisions, it’s important to be thorough in identifying the reasons the proposal didn’t fit the qualification process, bolster the decision by citing the data and metrics that informed decision makers’ opinions, and give credit to the sales or business development professional for their work in cultivating the relationship that led to identifying the potential proposal.

 Wrapping it Up